svengiegerich/svengiegerich/README.md

 ## About me

-- I'm a training in Data Scientist (@Oxford) and Economist (@Mannheim) from Germany, :computer:
+- I'm a trained Data Scientist (@Oxford) and Economist (@Mannheim) from Germany :computer:
-- I'm currently doing my MSc. on _Social Data Science_ at the _Oxford Internet Institute_, :school_satchel:
+- I'm currently doing my MSc. on _Social Data Science_ at the _Oxford Internet Institute_ :school_satchel:
-- I'm interested in research topics within the domain of {market design, computational social science}, :telescope:.
+- I'm interested in research topics within the domain of {market design, computational social science} :telescope:.

 ## Projects

-- _Kitamatch_.
+- **Kitamatch**.
 A market design mechanism for fair & fast childcare allocation.
   + This is work in progress with Thilo Klein & Tobias Reischmann
   + @ Center for European Economic Research (ZEW) in Mannheim
   + Interested in the implemented software?
 Let's see [the software repo](https://github.com/svengiegerich/kitamatch), and the [simulation study](https://github.com/tobiasreischmann/matchingmarkets-simulation)